maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ## A new begnning emerged
 In October of 2021 she created a [Twitter account](https://twitter.com/DeborahBerryPic) that now has over 1,600 followers, and started to listen and learn until she finally got up the nerve to start asking questions.

-She went to many spaces but found a connection with the Cardano Community.
+She went to many spaces on different blockchains and ended up finding a connection with the Cardano Community.

 > They made me feel at home.
 I was amazed at how friendly and helpful everyone was.